Form MGT-6 - Applicability, Fees, Due Date

 Due date of Form MGT-6:

 As Section 89(2) of the Companies Act, 2013, read with Rule 9(3) of the Companies (Management and Administration) Rules, 2014, Form MGT-6 is due within thirty days of receipt of declarations through Form MGT-4 (from the registered owner) and Form MGT-5 (from the beneficial owner).
-A default in filing may lead to penalties for the company and its officers.
+Failure to file on time may result in penalties for the company and its officers.

 Filing Fees for Form MGT-6 for Companies with Share Capital:

-- For companies with authorised Share Capital of up to ₹1 lakh, the filing fee is ₹200.
+1. For companies with authorized share capital of up to ₹1 lakh, the filing fee is ₹200.

 In case of a Company without Share Capital, the Filing fees will be: